 During her involvement in Parcours Dix-Huit, Ségolène Brossette met Eva Léandre, who in 2017 offered to share her gallery at 54 rue des Trois-Frères, near Montmartre.
 In between the gallery and her other responsibilities, Ségolène continued to produce events at the Parcours until spring 2018 and organise outdoor exhibitions, influenced as usual by the chance encounters that give art its best outlet for expression.

-Now at the dawn of 2019, Ségolène Brossette is on her way to inaugurating a new gallery located at 15 rue Guénégaud, in Paris’ 6th arrondissement.
+Now, the gallery is 15 rue Guénégaud, in Paris’ 6th arrondissement.
 A place to call her own, the fruit of a privileged relationship that she has forged with the artists whose work she champions, a relationship based on the confidence built through a mutual desire to work together over a long term.
-In her rue Guénégaud gallery, Ségolène is committed to pursuing her plan of « giving photography and drawing the recognition they need in contemporary art.
+Ségolène is committed to pursuing her plan of « giving photography and drawing the recognition they need in contemporary art.
 They tend to be seen as two separate media, even though they form part of a whole. » It should come as no surprise that this gallery owner, who wears many hats, has chosen to put down roots in the diverse neighbourhood of Saint-Germain-des-Prés, where design, modern art, contemporary art and primitive arts cross paths.